Trump Gold Card Program: What High-Net-Worth Applicants Must Prepare

 High-net-worth individuals seeking U.S. permanent residence through the $1 million gift pathway now face a critical preparation window.
-The program’s launch means applicants should begin assembling comprehensive financial documentation immediately, as source of funds verification will determine which petitions the Department of Commerce approves for USCIS adjudication.
+The program’s launch means applicants should begin assembling comprehensive financial documentation immediately, as source of funds verification will determine which petitions move ahead for further adjudication.

-This update covers confirmed requirements, the application timeline, and specific actions prospective applicants should take before the December 18 launch.
+This update covers confirmed requirements, the application timeline, and specific actions prospective applicants should take.

 Form I-140G Clears Regulatory Review

-Draft Form I-140G, titled “Immigrant Petition for the Gold Card Program,” has cleared Office of Management and Budget (OMB) review.
+The draft Form I-140G, titled “Immigrant Petition for the Gold Card Program,” cleared the Office of Management and Budget (OMB) review and the official Form I-140G has since been released.
 The form establishes the petition structure for both individual and corporate applicants seeking permanent residence through the gift pathway.

 Confirmed Gift Requirements and Fee Structure

-The Trump Gold Card program’s financial requirements are now locked in, with no changes expected before launch.
+The Trump Gold Card program’s financial requirements are now locked in.

 Gift Amounts by Petition Type